Why Choose a Truck Accident Lawyer from Flick Law Firm for Your Case?

 Your crash was probably one of the kinds listed below:

 An 18 wheeler or other big truck rear-ending the vehicle ahead is one of the most common kinds of truck crash.
-Often the vehicle which is rear-ended has stopped for a red light, a stop sign or has slowed down for traffic ahead.
-Following too closely, speeding/driving too fast for conditions, driver fatigue and driver inattention/distraction are common causes of these big rig wrecks.
+Often the vehicle which is rear-ended is stopped or has slowed down.
+Following too closely, speeds, driver error and inattention/distraction are common causes of these big rig wrecks.

-Crashes at intersections caused by right-of-way violations like running a stop sign, a red light or not yielding in a left turn can involve any kind of vehicle.
+Truck crashes at intersections are often caused by right-of-way violations like running a stop sign, a red light or not yielding in a left turn.

-Intersection collisions have a higher serious injury potential than some other trucking accident types
+Intersection collisions have a higher potential for serious injury like brain injuries than some other trucking accident types.

-Truckers use mirrors to see traffic to the sides and behind them.
-As a result, tractor-trailers and other big trucks have large blind spots around them.
+Truckers use mirrors to see traffic to the sides and behind and can have large blind spots around them.
 If the driver doesn’t see a vehicle in an adjacent lane and change lanes, a sideswipe or lane change collision can result.
 These are much more common on the right side rather than the left.
-Sideswipe prevention technology like side mounted video cameras and lane departure warning systems are available yet many trucks are still not equipped with them.
+Safety measures like side mounted video cameras and lane departure warning systems are available yet many trucks are still not equipped with them.

 A head-on crash can happen when vehicles move toward each other from opposite directions and collide.
-These most often happen on straight roads due to unintentionally crossing into oncoming traffic.
-Speeding/driving too fast for conditions and inattentive/distracted driving are typical factors.
-Severe injuries or death are common and, given the size and weight of big rigs compared to smaller vehicles, people in the smaller vehicle are likely to experience more serious injury.
+These most often happen on straight roads due to crossing into oncoming traffic.
+Speeding/driving too fast for conditions and inattentive/distracted driving are common factors.
+Severe trauma like brain injuries and organ damage or death can easily result especially to the passenger vehicle occupants.

-A jackknife accident is like a folding pocketknife.
+Jackknifes are like a folding pocketknife.
 Instead of the tractor and trailer both moving in the same direction, they can fold toward each other with the tractor facing one way, the trailer facing another, and both possibly crashing together.
-While the semi is jackknifing it can collide into other vehicles or obstruct the road so that other vehicles crash into it, resulting in catastrophic multi-vehicle pileups.
-A jackknife eighteen wheeler accident is often caused by overly hard braking, especially on slippery roads in bad weather conditions.
+A jackknifing semi can collide with other vehicles or block the road causing other traffic accidents and potentially catastrophic multi-vehicle pileups.
+Overly hard braking, especially on slippery roads in bad weather conditions are common causes.

-Many trucks, particularly tankers, can be at increased risk for rollover due to a high center of gravity.
+Many trucks, particularly tankers, can be at increased risk for a rollover accident due to a high center of gravity.

 Some other factors associated with rollovers are inattentive/distracted driving, weather conditions like crosswinds and cargo shifting.